CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 3. <font color="gold">Example Request</font>
 >curl --location -g --request GET 'https//review-ywu6raktuq-uc.a.run.app/reviews/{{hotelId}}/{{userId}}'

-<span style="font-family:san-serif; font-size:15px;">This endpoint is used to list all reviews regarding to specific hotelId and userId</span>
+<details><summary markdown="span">Result For Request to list all reviews regarding to specific hotelId and userId</summary>This endpoint is used to list all reviews regarding to specific hotelId and userId

 ```javascript
 {
     "message" "successful",